Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <b style="font-size: 16px;">🡮 Amy's Aggression</b><br>
 🡪 <a target="_blank" href="lists/gy-law_op15_amy_16.deck.txt"><em>Text List.</em></a>

 "This list was over time catered to a more aggressive playstyle, one which aims to out on the first or second 10d turns.
 As such, 4 of [6c](#6c) and 2 of [7c](#7c) are included to maximise the potential of printing bodies early, with [7c](#7c) feeling rather slow compared to [6c](#6c).
 [Perona](#perona) was chosen over [Bonney](#bonney-searcher) since it finds [Femlaw](#femlaw) and only costs 1, which is much easier to play out at any point during a game, and is much better for the [Turbo Cavendish](#-4d---turbo-cavendish) strategy.
 [Hody](#hody) was chosen over [DMG](#dmg) since it hits slightly harder most of the time when swinging wide.
 As for the playset of [Freezebon](#freezebon), it was critically needed in certain matchups to prevent plays like 7c Zoro, I am Whitebeard, or any 10c boss monster.
 [Borsa](#borsa) is a rather exploitable card in this deck as it can be played through [6c](#6c), bounced back, and played again when needed.
-It is a rather capable card both for stalling the game and enabling early LA pressure without having to worry about life as much, since LA plays bodies from life.
+It is a rather capable card both for stalling the game when needed and enabling early LA pressure without having to worry about life as much, since LA plays bodies from life.
 [All Out](#all-out) rounds out the list as a solid 3k counter event, which can help alleviate pressure against aggressive opponents."
 <br clear="all"><br><!-- https://www.uvm.edu/~bnelson/computer/html/wrappingtextaroundimages.html -->

 In the end, Shimona played a similar list, with 2 [Freezebon](#freezebon) swapped for 2 [Drake](#drake).